-When it comes to what to see in San Francisco, many people think immediately about the Golden Bridge.
-Made of two 746-foot tall towers, and sweeping main cables, this instantly recognizable landmark crosses the strait of the Golden Gate from San Francisco’s Presidio to the Marin headlands, and it offers the best views of the San Francisco Bay area.
+Many people think immediately about the Golden Bridge when it comes to what to see in San Francisco.
+Made of two 746-foot tall towers and sweeping main cables, this instantly recognizable landmark crosses the strait of the Golden Gate from San Francisco’s Presidio to the Marin headlands, and it offers the best views of the San Francisco Bay area.

-To experience the Golden Gate at its best, visitors can either bike across the bridge, or marvel at it from viewpoints like the Fort Point National Historic Site, the Baker Beach, or Fort Baker.
+To experience the Golden Gate at its best, visitors can either bike across the bridge or marvel at it from viewpoints like the Fort Point National Historic Site, Baker Beach, or Fort Baker.

 Golden Gate Park

-A quiet pocket of lush greenery in the middle of the city, the Golden Gate Park offers visitors the opportunity to experience nature in a whimsical setting filled with sparkling lakes, meadows, and ornate gardens.
+Golden Gate Park is a quiet pocket of lush greenery in the middle of the city, Golden Gate Park offers visitors the opportunity to experience nature in a whimsical setting filled with sparkling lakes, meadows, and ornate gardens.

-Families with children can take advantage of the area’s laundry list of kid-friendly attractions, including the Sea Lion Center, The Cartoon Art Museum, Madame Tussaud’s, Aquarium of the Bay.
+Families with children can enjoy the area’s list of kid-friendly attractions, including the Sea Lion Center, The Cartoon Art Museum, Madame Tussaud’s, and the Aquarium of the Bay.

 The Painted Ladies at Alamo Square